-- Find all the use cases in the scenario that specify all instances of how to report a fire and model them in a use case model
+- Find all the scenarios that specify how to report a fire and model them in a use case

-- Example: "Report Emergency" in the first paragraph of the scenario is a candidate for a use case

 - Then add more detail to each of these use cases by describing:

 - 1. Name of the use case

 - 2. Participating actors

 - 3. Describe the entry condition

 - 4. Describe the flow of events

 - 5. Describe the exit condition

 - 6. Describe exceptions

 - 7. Describe quality requirements (nonfunctional requirements).